tonytw1/osm-jigsaw/README.md

 To get the dataset down to manageable size, extract any OSM entities which might represent shapes.

-- Take all of the relations and the ways which are marked as closed.
+- Take all of the relations and the closed ways.
 - Discard any entities which do not have name tags.
-- Collect the sub relations, ways and nodes which make up these entities.
+- Collect the sub relations, ways and nodes which make up these elements.

 Some relations have sub relations which form circular references; we should ignore these.